Planning your visit

-There’s a very good reason why our 'stream in the sky' Pontcysyllte Aqueduct is a UNESCO World Heritage Site (that means it's as important as Stonehendge!).
+There’s a very good reason why our 'stream in the sky', Pontcysyllte Aqueduct and 11 miles of the Llangollen canal is a UNESCO World Heritage Site (that means it's as important as the Taj Mahal).
 And it's not just the view…

-Taking the Llangollen Canal across the River Dee valley, the aqueduct is one of the most awesome engineering feats on the canal network.
-You can walk across the aqueduct or save your legs and go by boat - but don't forget your camera and a head for heights!
+Taking the Llangollen Canal across the River Dee valley in North Wales, the aqueduct is one of the most awesome engineering feats on the canal network.
+You can walk across the aqueduct or save your legs and go by boat - remember to bring your camera and a head for heights!

-Our free Trevor Basin Visitor Centre is the best place to start your adventure at Pontcysyllte Aqueduct (pronounced 'pont-cus-ill-tea) or 'Ponty' as we call it, with hands on models, ice-creams and gift shop.
+Our free Trevor Basin Visitor Centre is the best place to start your family day out at Pontcysyllte Aqueduct (pronounced Pont–ker-sulth-teh) or 'Ponty' as we call it, with hands on models, videos, local information and local gifts.

 Places to eat: